NellieAT/LotteryAnalysis/README.md

 In other words, if the equivalent real-world data set were to be evaluated, we may find the same such inherent biases.
 Knowing that information could ever-so-slightly increase your chances of winning the game.
 An amusing thought 😊 but the lottery is ultimately a game of chance.

 Disclaimer & Limitations:
--This code does not represent or claim to predict any real-world lotto game.
+•	This code does not represent or claim to predict any real-world lotto game.
--This code should not be used to select any numbers where your money is at risk.
+•	This code should not be used to select any numbers where your money is at risk.